On this page, we'll show you how to embed a video in Mailchimp. We'll also share ways to maximize engagement, deliverability, and video view rates.

 Once your video is ready, go to your Sendspark account page.
 Choose the video you want to embed in Mailchimp.

-Now click Share Video, then Embed Video, then Copy Code.
+Now click Share Video, then select Mailchimp.

 5. Paste your code into the Mailchimp code block